lukecd/token-examples/README.md

 - [Foundry](https://book.getfoundry.sh/) for the excellent development framework
 - [Next.js](https://nextjs.org/) for the React framework
 - The Ethereum community for bonding curve research and implementations

----

-**Happy Learning!** 🚀

-Start with the smart contracts in `contracts/` to understand the core mechanics, then explore the UI in `ui/` to see how everything comes together in a real application.